imagineLife/human-effort/ux-workflow.md

 ## Craft Higher Fidelity Implementation Expectations

 Once wireframes are collected, and the use-cases of users is clear, fully-integrated designs are ready for design efforts.
-Design-system elements can replace wireframe ideas.
-Detailed styles can be introduced,
+Design-system elements replace wireframed concepts.
+Detailed styles are introduced to the designs. - **In a heavily data-driven application,** varying element states are clear and annotated.